we-make-software/tech/README.md

 What it does is it will only run all the code inside once, as you can see in the comment.
 It will only be used one time and not double.

 Now you understand why we use this wrapper in each header.
 Bravo!
 Next step.

+wait a minuttes did you see new word like `define` this is where wee can define some code as we can use for the c code and marco code. we can define some name